EntzoMC/drawer/README.md

 <p>&nbsp;</p>

 # Build
-This mod was built with [MCreator](https://mcreator.net) but you can also use
+This mod was built with [MCreator](https://mcreator.net)

+Fabric/Quilt version was made with [Fabric Generator](https://mcreator.net/plugin/64512/mcreator-fabric-generator)

+You can also use:
 * [OpenJDK](https://openjdk.org)
 * [Gradle](https://gradle.org)